Childhood & Developmental Trauma Therapist in Michigan

 What Childhood & Developmental Trauma Therapy Looks Like With Me

-We begin by getting to know your nervous system — not your diagnosis, not your symptom list, but you.
-We’ll explore what regulation feels like in your body, what your system’s unique stress responses are, and what conditions help you feel most resourced and present.
+We begin by getting to know your nervous system: not your diagnosis, not your symptom list, but you.
+We’ll explore what calm, peaceful, or safe feels like in your body, what your system’s unique stress responses are, and what conditions help you feel most supported and present.

 From there, we work at whatever pace your system can tolerate and sustain.
 Healing from childhood trauma, developmental trauma, and complex trauma is not a sprint.
-It unfolds in layers, often nonlinearly — with periods of real breakthrough and periods of what feels like watching paint dry, but so much is happening in your nervous system.
-I’ll be alongside you through all of it.
+It unfolds in layers, often non-linearly.
+It will have periods of real breakthroughs and periods of what feels like watching paint dry, but so much is happening in your nervous system.
+I’ll be alongside you through it all.

-For clients whose C-PTSD symptoms include significant nervous system dysregulation, we may also incorporate the Safe and Sound Protocol or Rest and Restore Protocol — gentle, evidence-informed listening programs that support regulation at a physiological level before deeper trauma processing begins.
+For clients whose C-PTSD symptoms include significant nervous system dysregulation, we may also incorporate the Safe and Sound Protocol or Rest and Restore Protocol, which are gentle, evidence-informed listening programs that support regulation at a physiological level before deeper trauma processing begins.

 Investment in Your Healing

 My fee is $200 per 55-minute session.
-I maintain a small, intentional caseload so every client receives genuine presence and personalized care — not a cookie-cutter approach to complex trauma treatment.
+I maintain a small, intentional caseload so every client receives genuine presence and personalized care.
+I do not use a cookie-cutter approach to complex trauma treatment.
+Everything is tailored to your nervous system.

 You Survived Your Childhood.
 Now Let’s Help You Thrive.

 The wounds of childhood trauma and developmental trauma do not have to define the rest of your life.
 With the right support, your nervous system can learn new patterns.
-Your body can become a place that feels safe to live in.
-The grip of complex trauma and C-PTSD can loosen — not through willpower, but through genuine, embodied healing.
+Your body can become a place that feels safe and peaceful to live in.
+The grip of complex trauma and C-PTSD can loosen, not through willpower, but through genuine, embodied healing.

 Get in touch